 - We started from the Routeburn Shelter end of the track, and finished at the Divide.
 I’d recommend this for beginning hikers, as the first day is a bit shorter than the subsequent days.
 It also means you get most of the uphill sections done on day one.

 - Don’t worry too much about how short/long you take.
 DoC gives an estimated walking time for each day.
 We were bang on for days 1 and 3, and took one hour longer on day 2.
 Some hikers did the second day in literally half the estimated time (3 hours instead of 6).
-If you enjoy the challenge of speeding through as fast as you can, more power to you, but personally I’m happy we were able to really enjoy the landscape.
+If you enjoy the challenge of speeding through as fast as you can, more power to you, but personally I’m happy we were able to take it slow and really enjoy the landscape.

 - Pick up all your rubbish and don’t leave anything behind but your footprints.